sparkplugstudios/sparkplugstudios.github.io/_posts/2022-02-15-a-circuit-python-library-for-the-PAA5100JE.md

 The libraries do exist; just for other platforms such as [Arduino](https://www.arduino.cc/) and [Raspberry PI](https://www.raspberrypi.com/).
 The [PAA5100JE optical flow sensor](https://shop.pimoroni.com/products/paa5100je-optical-tracking-spi-breakout) is one such sensor; more importantly, its also a sensor I want to use for the aforementioned project.
 With all this in mind; the only thing for it, was to have a go a porting the existing python library for the PAA5100EJ developed by [Pimoroni](https://github.com/pimoroni/pmw3901-python).
 The way I look at it is this; hey as I'm a complete noob when it comes to all things python, what better way to get my feet wet!

+Luckily the port was successful and the following post outlines how you can use the code in your own projects.
+It also highlights some of the discoveries and decisions that I made along the way.

 ## Prerequisites

 Before you can use the port I came up with you will need to ensure you have several prerequisites.
 Assuming you already have a CircuitPython installation; you will also need to install the [Adafruit_Circuit_BusDevice library](https://github.com/adafruit/Adafruit_CircuitPython_BusDevice).
 This library can be located via the previous link or installed via the following pip command: